-Depressive disorders afflict approximately 17.3 million Americans each year [16; 17; 18].
-MDD affects approximately 22.2 million American adults, or about 7% of the U.S. population 18 years of age and older in a given year.
-The lifetime incidence of depression in the United States is 20% in women and 13% in men, or about 17% of all Americans.
-Depression is more common in persons with medical illnesses, with 11% to 36% of general medical inpatients fulfilling diagnostic criteria for MDD [5; 19; 20; 21].
-The DSM-5 umbrella of depressive disorders includes MDD (including major depressive episode), persistent depressive disorder, premenstrual dysphoric disorder, substance/ medication-induced depressive disorder, depressive disorder due to another medical condition, other specified depressive disorder, unspecified depressive disorder, and disruptive mood dysregulation disorder, a new diagnosis added to address concerns about the potential overdiagnosis of and treatment for bipolar disorder in children up to 12 years of age [5].
+Depressive disorders afflict approximately 17.3 million Americans each year [16].
+MDD affects approximately 21 million American adults, or about 8% of the U.S. population 18 years of age and older in a given year.
+The lifetime incidence of depression in the United States is approximately 24% in women and 13% in men, or nearly 20% of all Americans.
+Depression is more common in persons with medical illnesses, with 11% to 36% of general medical inpatients fulfilling diagnostic criteria for MDD [17].
+The DSM-5-TR umbrella of depressive disorders includes MDD (including major depressive episode), persistent depressive disorder, premenstrual dysphoric disorder, substance/ medication-induced depressive disorder, depressive disorder due to another medical condition, other specified depressive disorder, unspecified depressive disorder, and disruptive mood dysregulation disorder, a new diagnosis added to address concerns about the potential overdiagnosis of and treatment for bipolar disorder in children up to 12 years of age [5].
 Of these types, MDD is the most common type.